World Heritage Identification Number: 780

 UNESCO Justification of the World Heritage Site

-The Committee decided to inscribe the nominated property on the basis of cultural criteria (i) and (iii) considering that the site is of outstanding universal value representing an exceptional testimony to a significant development in European civilization, at the transition from classical city-state to the imperial structure of the Hellenistic and Roman periods.
+Criterion (iii): Τhe site represents an exceptional testimony to a significant development in European civilization, at the transition from the classical city state to the imperial structure of the Hellenistic and Roman periods.
 This is vividly demonstrated in particular by the remarkable series of royal tombs and their rich contents.
-The Committee decided to add to the proposed criteria cultural criterion (i), since the paintings found at Vergina are of extraordinarily high quality and historical importance.

 Encyclopedia Record: Aegae (Macedonia)